Top 10 Most Haunted Places in North Carolina

 This US Navy battleship was known for its maritime battles against Japanese forces in the Pacific during World War II.
-However, when a Japanese torpedo hit the ship’s hull it killed five sailors.
-One of the spirits could be found in one of the bathrooms on the lower levels of the ship.
+However, when a Japanese torpedo hit the ship’s hull, it killed five sailors.
+One of the spirits could be found in one of the bathrooms on the ship’s lower levels.
 Others who have visited the ship reported seeing doors opening and closing, apparitions of men in military dress uniform, and even objects being thrown at them.
-The ship is docked in Wilmington where it remains for good in honor of its home state.
+The ship is docked in Wilmington, where it remains for good in honor of its home state.

 1. Devil’s Tramping Ground